john-sallins/john-sallins/README.md

 - 👋 Hi, I’m @john-sallins
-- 👀 I’m interested in RUST programmin
+- 👀 I’m interested in RUST programming and ios development
 - 🌱 I’m currently learning RUST
 - 📫 You can reach me on john_christian2@icloud.com